naskavinda/springboot-mysql-swagger/README.md

 * Spring Data - Hibernate & MySQL

 ## Configuration
 Create a MySQL database with the name `library`.
 MySQL database configuration is controlled by adding external configuration properties.
-These properties have already added, but you have to change the username and password of /resources/application.properties.
+These properties are already added, but you have to change the username and password of /resources/application.properties.
 (full path :- springboot-mysql-swagger/src/main/resources/application.properties).

 `spring.jpa.hibernate.ddl-auto=update`